 It takes about a year from the time gourds are planted until they are mature, cured, cleaned and ready to be crafted.
-I hand-select each gourd, studying its shape and texture to determine what it wants to be!
+Each gourd is hand selected, studying its shape and texture to determine what it wants to be!
 As a product of nature, most gourds have "imperfections" such as bumps, indentations and assymetry.
 Sometimes these features are incorporated into a design; they also contribute to the uniqueness of the gourd itself.
 No two gourds are alike!

 Lots of prep work is involved...cleaning, sanding, puttying, etc. before the creative process even begins!
 Once prepped, a design is lightly sketched onto the gourd.
-Many times I work with just paint and the gourd in its original shape to create a piece.
-Other works are mixed media pieces with the incorporation of clay sculpture added to the gourd to transform the shape.
-I often attach pieces to wood pedestal bases.
+Many times I work with just acrylic paint and the gourd adding many layers to achieve detail.
+Other works are mixed media creations with the incorporation of clay sculpture added to the gourd.
+A multi-step hand-rubbed antiquing technique finishes each piece adding to the old fashioned charm.

 About Gourds...